 In my viewpoint, this is why one cannot rely on just killing the organism or treating the symptoms if mold is present.
 This would be ignoring the environment of one’s terrain that allowed the immune dysregulation to flourish in the first place.

-For this reason, I recommend that all my clients begin diffusing Thieves® oil in the home as soon as they can.
+For this reason, I recommend that all my clients begin diffusing essential oils in the home as soon as they can.
 This oil blend has oils that have been shown to inhibit toxic mold species (20-23).

 In fact, in 2005, Edward Close, PhD, a mold remediation consultant, performed a third-party sampling for mold in an apartment complex that had been evacuated related to a flooding.
 The new buyer had hired an expert to remediate it using a hospital disinfectant; however, Dr. Close’s sampling from that treatment showed mold was still present.
-When Dr. Close diffused Young Living Thieves® Blend under the same controlled conditions, he had amazing results.
+When Dr. Close diffused an essential oils blend under the same controlled conditions, he had amazing results.

-There were 10,667 stachybotrys mold (a form of toxic mold) spores identified in a per cubic meter area and after diffusing Thieves® essential oil for 48 hours, Dr. Close found only thirteen stachybotrys remaining.
+There were 10,667 stachybotrys mold (a form of toxic mold) spores identified in a per cubic meter area and after diffusing a blend of essential oils for 48 hours, Dr. Close found only thirteen stachybotrys remaining.
 In a sample of sheetrock of 75,000 stachybotrys mold spores and after 72 hours of diffusing, no stachybotrys mold spores remained.
-Furthermore, the mold did not re-establish itself because the Thieves® continued to work for hours after diffusing (23).
+Furthermore, the mold did not re-establish itself because the oils continued to work for hours after diffusing (23).

-As mentioned, diffusing Thieves® or biological remediation done properly doesn’t mean your mold woes are cured.
+As mentioned, diffusing this oil blend or biological remediation done properly doesn’t mean your mold woes are cured.
 Once the stressor is mitigated, it’s time to rebuild the immune system step-by-step in an integrated fashion.
 Most of my clients are put on a functional medicine “4 R program” that includes:

 1. Removing the trigger (mold, bugs, and parasites) with environmental and natural antimicrobial support, or referral to specialist if needed.